ICI3D/DAIDD/schedule/shadow.md

 _**Please complete the following between the end of Sunday's interactive session and the beginning of Monday's interactive session.**_

-- Video lecture: Intuitive aspects of dynamics NOTE (tbd) possibly use Bellan MMED video? review...
+- Video lecture: Intuitive aspects of dynamics NOTE (bellan) possibly use Bellan MMED video? review...
     - SHADOW Plan forward links: dynamics PICO acronym, more time for SIR foundation
 - Video lecture: Introduction to model worlds NOTE (tbd)
 - Exercise: Formulating research questions for modeling projects NOTE How best to do this?
 POST in a Research Questions channel before the beginning of the next interactive session.